KDE/clazy/README.md

 - fatal error: 'stddef.h' file not found, while using `clazy-standalone` Be sure the clazy-standalone binary is located in the same folder as the clang binary.

+- Be sure to disble pch.

+- macOS: Be sure you're not using Apple Clang

 # Qt4 compatibility mode

 When running on codebases that must still compile with Qt4, you can pass `--qt4compat`